-In most cases it is safe to use a generator, but please consult the generator handbook for further information.
+In most cases it is safe to continue to use the generator, but please consult the generator handbook for further information.

 Habitation relay

 Habitation relays are fitted to caravans by manufacturers to comply with the following legislation:

 - The Road Vehicles (Construction and Use) Regulations 1986 Regulation 60 Radio interference suppression - European Community Whole Vehicle Type Approval (ECWVTA) framework directive 2007/46/EC and EU Regulation 661/2009 (General Safety) mandates UNECE Regulation 10 (Vehicles with regard to Electromagnetic compatibility).